 What Makes an AI Tool Good for Blog Posts?

-Before diving into specific tools, it helps to understand what separates a competent blog writing tool from a mediocre one.
-Short-form generators can produce a decent paragraph about almost anything.
+Short-form generators can produce a decent paragraph about anything.
 Long-form content demands more:

-• SEO awareness — Built-in or integrated SEO features (keyword suggestions, content scoring, competitor analysis) save you from running a separate optimization pass.
+• SEO awareness — built-in or integrated SEO features that save you from running a separate optimization pass.
+Frase and Surfer AI own this category.
+Writesonic covers the basics.

 Best AI Blog Writing Tools Compared